maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 ### Question #2: What is the average number of products ordered from visitors in each city and country?**

-Quantity is the amount or numerical value, while the unit is the measurement, thus we use product quantity for representing the number of products ordered instead units sold.
-However, in product quantity of all_sessions table contains only 53 rows of data, thus we would like to use ordered quantity from table products (1092 rows).
+Order quantity in table products is representing the total ordered amount of each sku (product type) while the units_sold is representing the ordered amount by each individual. thus we use units_sold for representing the number of products ordered instead orderedquantity.
+Meanwile, in product quantity of all_sessions table contains only 53 rows of data, thus we would like to use units_sold (95147 rows).

 ```
 select * from all_sessions where productquantity is not null -- Return 53 rows of data.

-select * from products where orderedquantity is not null -- Return 1092 rows of data
+select * from analytics where units_sold is not null -- Return 95147 rows of data
 ```